 This leads to incorrect readings and can eventually damage the sensor.
 Therefore, it is recommended to clean the air filter after every 1,000 miles to keep your car running smoothly without any major problems.

-So, now you know that a faulty MAF sensor can lead to rough idling, poor fuel economy, stalling, and other common engine problems.
-Whenever, you notice these symptoms, it’s generally a good idea to check the MAF sensor.
+So, now you know that rough idling, poor fuel economy, stalling, and black exhaust smoke are faulty MAF sensor symptoms.
+Whenever you notice these signs, it’s generally a good idea to check the MAF sensor.

 With regular cleaning, early diagnosis, and timely replacement, you can avoid major issues and keep your car’s engine healthy and powerful.